Have you decided a ball python is the right pet for you, but aren’t sure what the animal needs to live happily?

 You will want to avoid pine and cedar shavings as the oils in these two options are harmful to all snakes if they are exposed to them in the long-term.

 Regular cleaning of the substrate is required as the ball python will be leaving waste behind and just general wear and tear.
+In addition, not keeping substrate clean and dry can lead to scale rot.

 Line the bottom of the tank with whichever substrate you decide.